Do I Need A Daily Protein Shake?

 Most shakes will likely use an artificial sweetener but some do have quite a bit of added sugar so keep an eye out for that on the label.

-My favorite protein shakes
+My favorite protein shake

 Before grabbing a protein shake, I would first recommend getting your protein through foods you eat for a more natural approach to nourishing your body.
 However, if you have dietary restrictions that make this difficult or increased protein needs, protein shakes can be extremely helpful!